 Desire2Learn: This course will make use of the Desire2Learn (D2L) platform.
-Students who are registered in the course can log on at http://d2l.ucalgary.ca using or through their student centre.
+Students who are registered in the course can log on at http://d2l.ucalgary.ca through their student centre.
 Please note that D2L features a class e-mail list that may be used to distribute course-related information.
-It is your responsibility to ensure that D2L uses the e-mail address of your choice.

-Course Outline:
+These e-mails go to your University of Calgary e-mail addresses only.

-This is a course in microeconomic theory.
+Course Outline: This is a course in microeconomic theory.
 The course is purely theoretical in nature.
 The goal of the course is to introduce you to a self-contained analysis of the major building blocks of microeconomic theory: consumer choice, producer behaviour, choice under uncertainty, general equilibrium.
 Additionally, we will cover a few preliminary concepts from game theory and information economics.
-Some of the topics listed below may not be covered if we run out of time.
-This course is designed to meet the needs of students in the economics M.A. and Ph.D. programs.
+Some of the topics listed above may not be covered if we run out of time.
+This course is designed to meet the needs of students in an economics M.A. program.
 Some parts of the course are designed to teach material that all graduate students should know.
 Others are used to introduce methodologies.